ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

   Stateless Reset Token = Token
 ~~~

-The client acknowledges the Virtual Client Connection ID.
+The client acknowledges the client VCID.
 The proxy still
 doesn't have any Short Header Packets to send, but, if it did, it would be able
 to send with forwarded mode.